Craft of Use

 The craft of use is a set of practical skills associated with tending and using fashion, it is also a habit of mind that affects our engagement with the material world and our passage through it.
 The ideas’ motivation is tied to themes of resource scarcity and flourishing: of living well – and more than that – of thriving, within limits.
 We think that we need to put as much attention into using things as creating them.
 Then opportunities for novel fashion provision and expression will be met by a kinetic and evolving engagement with using garments rather than consumption of new clothes.

-We see the actions of the craft of use as a set of practices that combine us as individuals, our bodies, minds, garments, stories and skills.
-More on these can be found at the craft of use site and will be the subject of a day-long special event in London in March 2014.
+We see the actions of the craft of use as a set of practices that combine us as individuals, our bodies, minds, garments, stories, and skills.
+More on these can be found at the craft of use website and will be the subject of a day-long special event in London in March 2014.

 Written by Kate Fletcher and Katelyn Toth-Fejel.